 On July 13, 1945 took off from Murtha Airfield on Mindoro piloted by 1st Lt.
 Richard P. Stier as one of four P-38s on an orientation flight for two new pilots: 1st Lt.
 Stier piloting this aircraft and P-38L pilot 2nd Lt.
 Donald Henderson flying in the number 2 position.
 As part of the orientation, the two experienced pilots showed the new pilots the various airfields in the southwest of Mindoro.

 During the flight, both new pilots were tested by the flight leader in an exercise called "rat racing" a series of maneuvers that one might use in aerial dog fights.
 As part of this " exercise, the flight leader performed an split-S dive through clouds but both Lt.
 Henderson and Lt.
 Stier never pulled out of their dives.
 The reason is unknown.
 Possibly, both pilot experienced vertigo, wing compressibility problems or might have collided in the clouds.
 When this aircraft failed to return, it was officially listed as Missing In Action (MIA).
 Also lost was P-38L pilot Henderson.

 Recovery of Remains

 Stier was officially declared dead the day of the mission.
-After his remains were identified, they were transported to the United States for permanent burial in the early 1950s at Holy Cross Cemetery & Mausoleum in Milwaukee, WI at block 1, section 1, lot 267
+On January 10, 1951 his remains were buried at Holy Cross Cemetery & Mausoleum in Milwaukee, WI at block 1, section 1, lot 267.

 Gerry Stier (widow of Stier)